Tyrrrz/CliFx/Readme.md

 {
     [CommandParameter(0,
-        Description = "First point of the triangle, in the format AxB (e.g. 10x20).",
+        Description = "First point of the triangle, in the format AxB (e.g. 10x20).", Converter = typeof(VectorConverter)
-        // Custom converter is used to map raw argument values Converter = typeof(VectorConverter)
     )]
     public required Vector2 PointA { get; init; }

     [CommandParameter(1,
-        Description = "Second point of the triangle, in the format AxB (e.g. 10x20).",
+        Description = "Second point of the triangle, in the format AxB (e.g. 10x20).", Converter = typeof(VectorConverter)
-        // Custom converter is used to map raw argument values Converter = typeof(VectorConverter)
     )]
     public required Vector2 PointB { get; init; }

     [CommandParameter(2,
-        Description = "Third point of the triangle, in the format AxB (e.g. 10x20).",
+        Description = "Third point of the triangle, in the format AxB (e.g. 10x20).", Converter = typeof(VectorConverter)
-        // Custom converter is used to map raw argument values Converter = typeof(VectorConverter)
     )]
     public required Vector2 PointC { get; init; }